 Listen to What the Owners Are Saying

-Owner’s frustration with pet health care providers often stems from the feeling of being ignored.
+The owner’s frustration with pet health care providers often stems from the feeling of being ignored.
 Experts can come off as dismissive or conceited, but everyone deserves to be heard.
 Could we shrug off a parent’s concern for their child’s health?
 Of course not.
 The same should apply to the owner of a dog in distress.

 Try to Alleviate Any Feelings of Guilt